Fairblock/dkg-protocol-testing/README.md

 ./tofnd
 ```
 The server runs on port 50051 of the localhoast by default.
-The final step is to modify the inputs for the test and run the single-server-test.go file:
+The final step is to modify the inputs in .env file and run the single-server-test.go file:
+To easily export the addresses for the test, run the ```extract.py``` to extract the addresses, and ```extractkey.py``` to extract the keys.
+The ports where the tofnd used by each validator is running on, and final shares that should be used to verify the correctness of the mpk can also be specified in the .env file.
+After modifying the inputs, run the test using the below command:
 ```sh
 go run single-server-test.go
 ```